lyteword/chspurgeon-tod/volume-5/psalm-104.md

 (d) God's people are to be found in every city.

-2\.Each creature has its appropriate place.
+2\.
+Each creature has its appropriate place.

 (a) Each man has by God a providential position appointed to him.